 Mullewa

 The town of Mullewa, just 100km east from Geraldton, offers opportunities for student learning in a truly rural location.
 WACRH staff and students work with different segments of the community to understand and address community needs.
 Exercise physiology and physiotherapy students deliver a healthy ageing exercise program, and occupational therapy students technology hub sessions for older community members.
-Key projects include the ‘Mullewa Empowering Aboriginal Voices: Building The Health and Wellbeing of Mullewa Community’ project and Strong Jija’s self-care and resilience program for young girls.
-Students may stay in our fully furnished accommodation in town for short and longer-term placements.
+Key projects include the Mullewa Empowering Aboriginal Voices: Building The Health and Wellbeing of Mullewa Community project and the Midwest Aboriginal Men's Empowerment program.

 Mount Magnet